juniorsundarCasual/TGT/vault/volume-5.chapter-339.md

 Shuri's gaze narrowed, and her expression turned sharp.
 "What do you know?"

 Marie brought a finger to her lips and shushed.
-She then winked mischeviously and said, "Don't worry, it will be our little secret."
+She then winked mischievously and said, "Don't worry, it will be our little secret."

 "MARIE!"
-Mage Nara's voice echoed through the room, causing the building to shake.
+Mage Nara's voice boomed through the room, causing the building to shake.

 "Well, that's my cue," Marie groaned.
 "You should go."

-Shuri froze, unable to do anything.
+Shuri froze, her mind had gone blank.

 "Oh right!"
 Marie interjected.
 "This will be the last favour I will be doing for a while, at least until the heat dies down - you know what I mean?"